 Prior to founding the firm, Mr. Brooks practiced at a preeminent plaintiffs firm and two preeminent international defense firms where he focused primarily on qui tam litigation, corporate governance litigation, employment litigation and complex commercial litigation.
-His extensive experience representing both plaintiffs and defendants provides him with significant insight into how both sides work, benefiting the clients he represents, whether institutional investors, individuals, or classes of plaintiffs.
+His extensive experience representing both plaintiffs and defendants provides him with significant insight into how both sides work, benefiting clients, whether institutional investors, individuals, or classes of plaintiffs.
 He also served as a law clerk to the Hon.
 Suzanne B. Conlon of the U.S. District Court for the Northern District of Illinois.
 Prior to graduating from law school, he served as an intern to Judge John.
 E. Sprizzo of the U.S. District Court for the Southern District of New York and the Hon.
 Arlen Specter of the U.S. Senate.

-Mr. Brooks has authored numerous articles on class action litigation and other topics.
+Mr. Brooks authored numerous articles on class action litigation and other topics.
 Recent publications include: “The Ascertainability Fallacy and its Consequences,” AAJ Class Action Newsletter, Spring of 2015 and “Navigating Developing Challenges in Approval of Class and Collective Action Settlements,” which was featured in the American Bar Association’s Journal of Labor and Employment Law.
 He received various awards and honors for his academic achievements, including a Merit Award in Legal Ethics and Professional Responsibility, and served as an editor for the Michigan Telecommunications and Technology Law Review.

 Mr. Brooks graduated in 2005 with a B.A. in psychology from Emory University, where he was a member of Phi Beta Kappa.
 He received his J.D., cum laude, from the University of Michigan Law School in 2008.
 Mr. Brooks is admitted to practice the Commonwealth of Pennsylvania, the State of New York, the State of Delaware, the U.S. District Courts for the Eastern District of Pennsylvania, the Southern District of New York, and the Eastern District of New York.